fusionpbx/fusionpbx-docs/source/advanced/group_manager.rst

 Group Manager
 #################

 Permit access levels to different group of users.
+The group permissions allow customizing permissions for existing groups or custom groups.

 .. image:: ../_static/images/fusionpbx_group_manager.jpg
         :scale: 85%

+*  **superadmin-** the global administrator
+*  **admin-** the domain administrator
+*  **users-** the group for regular users